matwoess/jsourceprofiler/docs/implementation-details.md

 ### Anonymous and local classes
 As these full-fledged classes can appear anywhere inside a code block, we need need to restore the previous state after parsing and exiting these inner classes.
-For this, the `ParserState` class contains a Stack of methods, onto which we push the current one when encountering class declarations inside methods.
+For this, the `ParserState` class contains a Stack for methods, onto which we push the current one when encountering class declarations inside methods.

 ### Brace-less Lambdas

-Especially for stream processing, lambda statements are often used without a method body.
+Lambda statements are often used without a method body, especially for stream processing.

 Given the example: